Recruitment and Advertising

 - Advertisements may state that subjects will be paid, but should not emphasize the payment or the amount to be paid by such means as larger or bold type.

-All recruitment ads and collateral materials must first be submitted to the IRB for review and approval, either with the initial protocol application or as a modification to an ongoing study.
+All recruitment ads must first be submitted to the IRB for review and approval, either with the initial protocol application or as a modification to an ongoing study.
 Once the IRB has reviewed and approved the content of the recruitment materials, the PI can send the materials to the marketing office for layout.